gatsbyjs/gatsby/docs/blog/2019-08-06-gazette-august/index.md

 ## Community Highlights

 Firstly, thank you for all your contributions, folks!
-Every single contribution to Gatsby (however small or big) makes it better.
+Every single contribution to Gatsby makes it better and every single contribution _matters_.
 Some of the community highlights from the last month include:

 - [lannonbr](https://github.com/lannonbr) [built a Table of Contents component](https://github.com/gatsbyjs/gatsby/pull/15251) that is live on our documentation and is great when reading a lengthy documentation page
 - [kellyvaughn](https://github.com/kellyvaughn) [added support for metafields to product nodes](https://github.com/gatsbyjs/gatsby/pull/16312) in `gatsby-source-shopify`